edgelesssys/marblerun.sh/content/docs/features/auto-injection.md

 ---
-title: "Auto-injection"
+title: "Kubernetes integration"
 draft: false
 weight: 4
 ---
-# Integration with Kubernetes
+# Kubernetes integration

 Marblerun provides its data-plane configuration through Kubernetes resource definitions.
-For this, like normal service meshes, Marblerun uses Kubernetes' [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).
+For this, like regular service meshes, Marblerun uses Kubernetes' [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).

 Marblerun optionally injects [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) and [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for its SGX device plugin.
 See the [SGX Device Plugin]({{< ref "docs/getting-started/sgx-device-plugin.md" >}}) section for more information.

-See the [Add a Service]({{< ref "docs/getting-started/concepts.md#marblerunapproach" >}}) section for how to use this feature in practice.
-You can enable auto-injection of the SGX device plugin as follows using the Marblerun CLI:
+You can enable auto-injection of the data-plane configuration for a namespace using the Marblerun CLI:

 ```bash
 marblerun namespace add NAMESPACE [--inject-sgx]
 ```

 This will add the label `marblerun/inject=enabled` to the chosen namespace and allow the admission webhook to intercept the creation of deployments, pods, etc. in that namespace.
 The flag `--inject-sgx` sets the label `marblerun/inject-sgx=enabled`.
-The label is explained in more detail in the [SGX device injection](#sgx-device-injection) section.

 ## The Marbletype label